Johnstown, Pennsylvania: Media

 Johnstown's television market is part of the Johnstown/Altoona/State College market.
 NBC affiliate WJAC-TV 6 (which also operates the market's CW affiliate through The CW Plus on its DT4 subchannel) and Fox affiliate WWCP-TV 8 are licensed in the city.
 Johnstown is also served by CBS affiliate WTAJ-TV 10 and ABC affiliate WATM-TV 23, both based in Altoona, and State College-based PBS member station WPSU-TV 3, licensed to Clearfield but based on the Pennsylvania State University campus.
 Several other low-power stations, including WHVL-LD 29 (MyNetworkTV) in State College, also transmit to Johnstown.
-WPCW 19, the CW's owned-and-operated station in Pittsburgh licensed to Jeannette, began operations in Johnstown and later moved to serve the Pittsburgh area, but would continue to be available in Johnstown until September 2019 as the market's default CW affiliate.
+WPKD-TV 19, the CW's affiliate in Pittsburgh licensed to Jeannette, began operations in Johnstown and later moved to serve the Pittsburgh area, but would continue to be available in Johnstown until September 2019 as the market's default CW affiliate.

 The city is home to three print publications, The Tribune-Democrat, Johnstown Magazine, and Our Town Johnstown.

 The Johnstown broadcast market radio stations in the area include WNTJ, WKGE, WJHT, and others.

 Infrastructure

 Transportation

 The main highway connecting Johnstown to the Pennsylvania Turnpike is U.S. Route 219.
 There is also PA Route 56, which is an expressway from 219 until Walnut Street.
 From there, it provides a connection to U.S. Route 22 to the north of Johnstown, which connects to Pittsburgh and Altoona.

 The local airport is the John Murtha Johnstown-Cambria County Airport, served by United Express, with flights to Washington-Dulles and Chicago-O'Hare.

-Passenger rail service is provided by Amtrak's daily Pennsylvanian.
+Passenger rail service is provided by Amtrak's daily Pennsylvanian at the Johnstown Amtrak station.
 The city is located on the former mainline of the Pennsylvania Railroad.
 Norfolk Southern operates 60–80 trains daily on these rails.
 CSX also has a branch into the city.

 CamTran operates the local bus service and the Johnstown Inclined Plane (funicular).
 Until 1976, local transit service was operated by a private company, Johnstown Traction Company.
 Streetcars (or "trolleys") operated in Johnstown until 1960, and trolley buses from 1951 until 1967.